-The Art of the Bath with Laura Bohn Design Associates + THG Paris
+Designer Laura Bohn on the Art of the Bath with THG Paris

-A mood board for a sophisticated bathroom comes to life with THG Paris bath products.
+A mood board for a sophisticated bathroom comes to life.

 NYC designer Laura Bohn is know for her modern spaces that incorporate chic color combinations, texture and sculptural forms.
 In this mood board for a sophisticated city bathroom, she pulled together art, a handcrafted faucet, bold marble, and a sculptural bathtub to create a stunning space.